10 Less Famous Australian Snakes

 © Wikimedia commons user EuanKettle – CC BY-SA 4.0

-Black-naped snakes like to lurk under cover objects, burying themselves in soil or dried leaves.
-One favourite is the abandoned nests of stick ants.
-The instant ID sign for Narophis bimaculatus is a small black patch atop the head, followed by a larger black patch atop the lower neck.
+Narophis bimaculatus is fairly easy to recognise, with a signature ID sign of a small black patch atop the head.
+This is followed by a larger black patch atop the lower neck.
 The tip of their snout is also black, as though dipped in paint.

-This species’ taxonomy is constantly shifting.
-For decades it was assigned to the Simoselaps family, then Neelaps.
-As of 2023, it’s the sole member of the Narophis family.
+This taxonomy of this species is constantly shifting.
+For decades, it was assigned to the Simoselaps genus, then Neelaps.
+As of 2023, it’s the sole member of the Narophis genus.
 Black-naped snakes overlap with the similar desert banded snake (Simoselaps bertholdi), but that species has alternating orange and black bands covering its whole body, not just the neck.

 6 Blackish blind snake